Physiotherapy (Pre-Registration) MSc

 Fees for 2017/18 entry

-Brunel’s Physiotherapy Masters course offers 28 UK students an NHS bursary, which will cover all course fees and which also includes a small means tested maintenance allowance for general living purposes.
+For 2017 entry Brunel’s Physiotherapy (Pre-Registration) Masters course will offer approximately 28 UK students an NHS bursary, which will cover all course fees and which also includes a small means tested maintenance allowance for general living purposes.

-Please refer directly to the student loan authority for the latest information on fnuding: www.slc.co.uk
+Please refer directly to the student loan authority for the latest information on funding: www.slc.co.uk

 UK students not awarded an NHS fees paid place will be required to self-fund.